NCERT Exemplar Class 12 Physics Solutions Chapter 12 Atoms

 $V=\frac{k_{e}}{R}\left (3-\frac{{r_{B}^{2}}'}{R^{2}} \right )=k_{e}e\left ( \frac{3R^{2}-{r_{B}^{2}}'}{R^{3}} \right )$

-The potential energy of electron and proton,
+The potential energy of an electron and a proton,

 $\begin{aligned}